French

 JFL (Joint French-Linguistics) courses are taught in English in collaboration with the Department of Linguistics.
 Certain JFL courses are required for programs in French Language Learning and French Linguistics programs and may count towards requirements in other Department programs if certain components of the course are completed in French.

-For any further inquiries, please contact the Department.
+For further inquiries, please contact the Department.

 Programs